ibm-cloud-docs/FileStorage/replication.md

 ## How Do I Cancel Replication When the Primary Volume Is Cancelled?

-When a primary volume is canceled, the replication schedule and the volume in the replica data center are deleted.
-Replicas are canceled from the **{{site.data.keyword.filestorage_short}}** page.
+When a primary volume is cancelled, the replication schedule and the volume in the replica data center are deleted.
+Replicas are cancelled from the **{{site.data.keyword.filestorage_short}}** page.

  1. Highlight your volume on the **{{site.data.keyword.filestorage_short}}** page.
  2. Click the **Actions** drop-down menu and select **Cancel for {{site.data.keyword.filestorage_short}}**.